11. Make Independent Agencies Accountable

 Another example would be a law that creates an expedited congressional procedure for nullifying an existing rule. /6

-While such a veto sounds great on paper, it’s less appealing when we realize that Congress already has the power to block or overrule regulations.
-It can just pass a bill.
-More importantly, a separation-of-powers veto would not change politicians’ incentive to have it both ways.
-It would merely give them another device for signaling virtue whenever they are shocked — shocked! — to find regulatory overreach going on.
+Importantly, a mere separation-of-powers veto would not change politicians’ incentive to have it both ways.
+It would give them another device for signaling virtue whenever they are shocked — shocked! — to find regulatory overreach going on.
 Congress could nullify a dozen regulations a week without changing anything important with respect to federalism or the separation of powers.

 We don’t need a separation-of-powers veto.
 We need a federalism veto.

 The careful reader will notice that I do not propose giving the states the power to repeal federal judicial decisions.
-We need to end judicial usurpation, but we need to do it in a way that is prudent and carefully tailored.
+We need to end judicial usurpation, to be sure, but because of the judiciary’s unique role in our system, we need to do it in a way that is prudent and carefully tailored.

 Notes